After reading this guide, you will:

 TL;DR

 People are often surprised that Windows itself cannot batch-resize a folder.
-A Microsoft community thread spells it out.
-The operating system has no bulk resizing feature, which pushes users toward PowerToys or third-party tools.
-PowerToys Image Resizer is a decent free add-on for a quick right-click resize, yet it is deliberately basic.
+A Microsoft community thread spells it out: the operating system has no bulk resizing feature, which pushes users toward PowerToys or third-party tools.
+PowerToys Image Resizer is a decent free add-on for a quick right-click resize, but it is deliberately basic.
 It skips camera RAW, has no exact-KB target, and cannot convert formats.
 Once your job involves camera files, precise sizes, or format changes, dedicated software is the real answer.
 The full discussion sits on Microsoft's community forum.
+For a native right-click resize of a few files, PowerToys is enough; for a folder of camera files, reach for one of the desktop batch tools above.

 TL;DR

 Online tools are great for a one-off resize on any device.
-Desktop software wins whenever privacy and batch size matter, or when you need camera-format input and a repeatable preset, because nothing leaves your PC and 500 files run as fast as 5.
+Desktop software wins whenever privacy or batch size matters, or when you need camera-format input and a repeatable preset, because nothing leaves your PC and 500 files run as fast as 5.
 Sensitive or client photos should stay offline.

 The online-versus-desktop split is really about who touches your files.
 Browser resizers are convenient and need no install, but every photo travels to a third-party server.
-That is a non-starter for client work, ID scans, or anything private.
-Reddit and Quora threads on bulk resizing repeatedly steer people to offline tools for exactly that reason.
+That is a non-starter for client work, ID scans, or anything private, and it is exactly why the contrarian point at the top holds: for the jobs that matter most, the desktop app you almost skipped is the one that finishes.
 Desktop software also wins on repeatability, since a saved preset resizes tomorrow's shoot the same way it did today.

 Resizing online